Meneer-de-Bruin/WCT-API/apis/descriptions/part-access_target.rst

 =================== ======= ========

 | **accessZoneText**
-| Contains one of the following: Public, Onsite, Restricted
+| Contains one of the following: Public, Onsite, Restricted.

+.. include:: descriptions/desc-systemGenerated.rst